fishi0x01/fishi0x01.github.io/_posts/2019-03-30-Measuring-Traffic-with-iptables.md

 {% include tags/shell-end.html %}

 Now we attach measurement rules.
-We want to measure traffic between the current server the machine 10.11.1.227 in our local network:
+We want to measure traffic between the current server and the machine 10.11.1.227 in our local network:

 {% include tags/shell-start.html %}~# iptables -A TARGET -d 10.11.1.227
 ~# iptables -A TARGET -s 10.11.1.227